theodorewahle/workshop-ws-04-16-static-gen/README.md

 ### Windows

-1) Install Chocolatey
-`@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`

-2) Close and reopen command prompt, remember to run it as administrator.

-3) Install Ruby: `choco install ruby -y`

-4) Repeat 2

-5) Install Jekyll: `gem install jekyll`
+1. Install a [Ruby+Devkit](https://rubyinstaller.org/) version .
+Use default options for installation.
+2. Open a new command prompt window from the start menu, so that changes to the PATH environment variable becomes effective.
+3. Install Jekyll and Bundler via: gem install jekyll bundler

 ### Mac

-1) In terminal, install Xcode command line tools: `xcode-select --install`
+1. In terminal, install Xcode command line tools: `xcode-select --install`

-2) In terminal, agree to licences `sudo xcodebuild -license`
+2. In terminal, agree to licences `sudo xcodebuild -license`

-3) You should have homebrew by now so we're not going over that
+3. You should have homebrew by now so we're not going over that

-4) Install Ruby `brew install ruby`
+4. Install Ruby `brew install ruby`

-5) Install Jekyll `sudo gem install jekyll`
+5. Install Jekyll `sudo gem install jekyll`

 ### Check Jekyll

 * `jekyll -v`

 ## Step by Step

+* Try a fully set-up jekyll template
+* In terminal/git bash `cd` into your preferred directory
+* `jekyll new tester`
+* `cd tester`
+* `jekyll serve`
+* Voila!
+You have a basic jekyll site you can tweak

 1. Create a site
   * Create a new directory for your site and name it whatever you'd like.
 Don't forget to initialize a Git repository.